Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 - Using the Python SDK and a Scikit-learn model (Logistic Regression), it is developed an Azure ML pipeline;
 - An AutoML run inside Azure ML Studio is then created to perform a series of experiments.

+The Architectural diagrame of the workflow followed is as given below :-

 ## Scikit-learn Pipeline
 **The pipeline architecture**